Canada's Prime Minister invokes rarely used emergency powers to end trucker protests

 Published

-The move would give the government extra powers to end the protests that are now entering a third week.Full Article
+The move gives the government extra powers to end the protests that are now entering a third week.Full Article

 Published

-The move would give the government extra powers to end the protests that are now entering a third week.Full Article
+The move gives the government extra powers to end the protests that are now entering a third week.Full Article

 Prime Minister Justin Trudeau has decided to invoke emergency powers across all of Canada to quell the protests by demonstrators..